The Sex Industry in Thailand

-Thailand has had a long and complex relationship with prostitution that persists today.
-It is also an international sex tourism destination, a designation that began around the time of the Vietnam War.
+Thailand has had a long and complex relationship with commercial sex work that persists today.
+Despite all its other tourist draws, it's still known as a sex tourism destination, a designation that began around the time of the Vietnam War.
 The industry targeted to foreigners is very visible, with multiple red-light districts in Bangkok alone, but there is also a more clandestine domestic sex industry and myriad informal channels of sex-for-hire.

 An Illegal (and Vast) Industry